 Okay, personal finance site - why all the mental health talk?
 Because being in a good mental place is crucial to setting and sticking to your financial goals.
 Setting good habits early on is essential to long term stability and hitting savings targets for retirement.
 Before we get into our favorite part of each post, the algebra equation, here are some fun money sucking facts from the CDC.
 LGBT individuals are more likely to smoke, abuse alcohol, and be addicted to other substances due, at least in part, to the higher rates of depression.
 Let's say you are a closeted young person at the age of 18.
 You're smoking 5 packs of cigarettes a week or spending about $30.
 You also know a guy that'll pass you a handle of bottom shelf vodka for $20 and you're going through one during the week, and an additional one over the weekends.
 Your budget for bad decisions is at about $190 month.
 You cycle through this for about 4 years while you sort through your demons.
 What would have happened if you invested that $190 into an investment account with an average growth rate of 7%?
 Well, after investing $190 a month for four years, you'd end up with $10,444 at the end of your journey.
 That's $1,324 in interest.
 Not super impressive.
 You might think you were better off having fun and coping, right?
 Maybe.
 But what happens when you let that $10,444 sit in the same investment account and don't touch it for the next 40 years?
 Through the powers of compounding interest, if you're able to maintain a 7% growth rate, you'll be looking at an account balance of $156,444.
 You also save yourself from suffering through bottom shelf vodka.
 If you want to play around with numbers that reflect your lifestyle today, here's a good calculator from Bankrate.

 This calculation doesn't take into account the negative impact you can have on your budget by funding your vices with a credit card, or worse, using a student loan.
 The ongoing damage of borrowing money to chase a high (whether it is substance abuse or retail therapy) can be devastating to a budget long term.
-If you're currently facing the aftermath of battling your demons and have high interest loans/credit card debt, consider a balance transfer credit card, or a personal loan with a lower interest rate.
+If you're currently facing the aftermath of battling your demons and have high interest loans/credit card debt, consider a personal loan with a lower interest rate.